To Supporters and Volunteers,

 Rev. Stanley H. Neiheisel passed away on Friday, January 29, 2016; he was a good friend to the St. Francis—St. Joseph Catholic Worker House.

 His Mass of Christian Burial was February 3.

 Read Fr.
 Neiheisel’s obituary »

 St. Francis—St. Joseph Catholic Worker House is a safe and dignified environment where homeless men can work on securing immediate needs of housing, employment, drug/alcohol rehabilitation and case management.
 We’ve been an emergency shelter since 1985, so our primary goal is to assist guests in finding permanent housing as quickly as possible.

 Our existence is totally dependent on private donations; we receive no governmental funding.
 Less than 6% of our annual budget goes to administrative expenses.
 Building a family of personal and community relationships with those who believe in our mission is critical to our success and our survival.

 Pillows, towels, wash cloths, salt, pepper, spices, ketchup, hot sauce, mustard, pickles and paper towels.

 Donations of any of these items are always appreciated.

-St. Francis-St. Joseph CW House operates successfully on a small budget.
+St. Francis-St. Joseph House operates successfully on a small budget.
 Our needs are few and simple.
 But, we do request your financial help to continue the good work.

 View the clip»